BMW Guggenheim Lab

 Launched in New York (August 3–October 16, 2011) with a focus on the theme of Confronting Comfort, the Lab traveled to Berlin (June 15–July 29, 2012), where the programming emphasized active citizen participation in shaping cities.
 It then opened at multiple sites in Mumbai (December 9, 2012–January 20, 2013), where projects and programs explored perceptions of privacy and public space.

-The Lab project will conclude with an exhibition presented at the Solomon R. Guggenheim Museum in New York (October 11, 2013–January 5, 2014).
-Titled Participatory City: 100 Urban Trends from the BMW Guggenheim Lab, the exhibition spotlights major themes and ideas that emerged from the Lab in each of its three locations.
+The Lab project concluded with an exhibition presented at the Solomon R. Guggenheim Museum in New York (October 11, 2013–January 5, 2014).
+Titled Participatory City: 100 Urban Trends from the BMW Guggenheim Lab, the exhibition spotlighted major themes and ideas that emerged from the Lab in each of its three locations.

 Ideas and experiments generated by the Lab are featured on the BMW Guggenheim Lab website.